US Government Shutdown Ties Record Length as Negotiations Stall

 Overview

-- Senate Democrats are confidently voting against House-passed bills, pushing Republicans to reverse Medicaid policy changes, and aiming to address the ACA premium crisis.
+- Partisan disputes persist in the Senate, with Democrats confidently voting against House-passed bills and pushing for reversals on Medicaid policy and addressing the ACA premium crisis.

 Report issue